 Experts in geo-information systems who can acquire, analyse, and visualise geo-information to develop innovative solutions are in high demand both in the private and pubic sectors.
 You can work as a policy advisor, geo-information consultant, GIS analyst, geospatial data scientist, environmental management consultant, remote sensing specialist, data engineer, and more.
 You can also opt for a career in academia and do a PhD at any university worldwide.
 Or you can start your own company!

-- Content and structure of this Master’s
+- Structure of this Master’s and specialisations

 - What are the tuition fees?

-- Start you application
+- Start your application

 The Master's Spatial Engineering is closely related to Geo-information Science and Earth Observation.